sallyzy0123/SSSF-assignment/README.md

 - `npm run dev` to start development server
 - `npm run test` to run tests

-## Assignment

-- Your task is to complete all TODOs in the code until all tests are passed

 ## Create types/interfaces based on these objects: